dzyanis/olyalya/README.md

 Backlog:
 - add config
 - persistence to disk/db
-- scaling(on server-side or on client-side, up to you)
 - auth
 - perfomance tests
+- raft
+- scaling(on server-side or on client-side, up to you)